telerik-boneyard/presentations/appbuilderbox/README.md

 ### /// Have fun

 Hope you enjoy building X-platform hybrid mobile apps as much as we do.
-Telerik AppBuilder provides mobile developers end-to-end tooling for success and hopefully, this presentation-in-a-box content helps you share your passion.
+Telerik AppBuilder provides mobile developers end-to-end tooling for success and hopefully, this presentation-in-a-box content helps you share your passion for AppBuilder.

 And remember - you're awesome.
 We mean that.